3 Simple Tips On How to Build Guitar Calluses

 For the beginner guitar player, sore fingertips are common and show progression.
 Don’t be discouraged.
 Stay persistent.

-The way experienced guitar players can shred through those insane solos is by developing calluses on their fingers.
+The way experienced guitar players can shred through insane solos is by developing calluses on their fingers.

-So what exactly is a callus and how do you develop them?
+So what exactly is a callus, and how do you develop them?

 Table Of Contents